The Lucille Lortel Theatre Foundation Fellowships

 Information for Applicants

 Through the Lucille Lortel Theatre Foundation Fellowships, selected students are placed in internship positions with select off-Broadway theatres and drama organizations.
 In addition to their internships, Fellows develop together as a peer-supported cohort and receive group mentorship from George Forbes, Executive Director of the Lucille Lortel Theatre Foundation, and fellowship advisor Shawtane Bowen.
-Selected students with eligible financial need also receive need-based living stipends, which typically range from $1,000-$3,000.
+Selected students with eligible financial need also receive partial scholarships, which typically range from $1,000-$3,000.

 This opportunity is available to 8–12 rising sophomores through seniors (2nd-term through 7th-term), selected based on need and merit factors.
 The Fellowship is open to students in all disciplines, and a range of internship roles will be available to meet the interests of Drama students and students in other discipline areas.

-The 2022 Lortel Fellowship will take place during the Summer Field Work Term (June 13 through July 29), and will include remote and on-site internship options.
+The 2023 Lortel Fellowship will take place during the winter Field Work Term (January 2 through February 16), and will include remote and on-site internship options.
 Host theatres include National Black Theater, Harlem Stage, Pregones/PRTT, INTAR Theatre, Ma-Yi Theater Company, Classical Theatre of Harlem, Billie Holiday Theatre, Amerinda Inc, and Rattlestick Playwrights Theater.

 About Drama at Bennington